Transfer a Balance to Another Credit Card: You May Be a Terrorist

 Chances are, most people reading this blog have been reported to the government at some point.
 What kinds of banking activity might result in a bank reporting your personal information to the feds?

 - 0% APR balance transfers on credit cards.
-You receive these credit card offers and they’re a good way to leverage your personal finances (unless you try to use a card issued by MBNA).
+You receive these credit card offers and they’re a good way to leverage your personal finances.
 The credit card company supplies you with a check for deposit or completes a transfer to your bank for an amount close to your credit limit.
 This deposit, usually for more than $5,000, will raise a flag, and your information will be sent to the government.

 - Transferring cash for large purchases.
 Buying a car or putting a down payment on a house with cash (rather than financing) is not uncommon, but most people don’t keep that kind of money in their checking accounts.
 If you fund your checking account from an outside money market account — a typical movement for someone making a large purchase — it’s likely you’ll set the bank’s federal reporting into motion.
 The banks can withhold the funds for some time, so if you’re going to make this kind of a transfer, you should do it well in advance of the date you plan on using the money.

 - By the way, the banks are not allowed to inform their customers that an SAR form has been filed for their activity.
 I’m wondering if people generally feel there is no problem with banks sending their personal and transaction-related information to the government.
 Is it a concession people are willing to make to stop terrorism?